ackuser/slc-rest-api-mongodb-sample/README.md

 slc loopback:datasource Hospital_Admissions_Age_Gender_2015

-//Create a model in your app
+Create a model in your app
-   //$ slc loopback:model
+   $ slc loopback:model

  Compose your API, run, deploy, profile, and monitor it with Arc
    $ slc arc